Rebecca Campbell (educator)

-Rebecca Campbell (born 1969) is a professor of psychology at Michigan State University.
+Rebecca Campbell (born 1969) is a University Distinguished Professor of Psychology at Michigan State University.
 She is known for her research pertaining to sexual assault and violence against women and children and the effects of treatment by law enforcement and medical staff on victims' psychological and physiological well-being.
 Campbell has been involved in criminal justice research on the investigation of Detroit's untested rape kits, wherein DNA evidence obtained in thousands of rape kits was left in storage and not analyzed.
 She has received numerous awards for her work including the Society for the Psychological Study of Social Issues Louise Kidder Early Career Award (2000), the American Psychological Association (APA) Early Career Award for Distinguished Contributions to Psychology in the Public Interest (2008), the APA Division 27 Council on Educational Program's Excellent Educator Award (2015), and the U.S. Department of Justice Vision 21 Crime Victims Research Award (2015).

 Biography

 Campbell received her B.S. degree in psychology from the University of Illinois at Urbana–Champaign in 1991.
 She then went on to graduate school at Michigan State University, where she obtained her M.A. in ecological community psychology in 1993 and her Ph.D. in ecological community psychology in 1996.
 After graduating, she joined the faculty of the Department of Psychology at Michigan State University.